-- 1. Check hands for open cuts, wounds or severe eczema.
-Pupils with exposed cuts must wear a glove to avoid any pond water getting into the wound and keep it on until they have washed their hands.
+- Check hands for open cuts, wounds or severe eczema.
+These pupils must wear a glove to avoid pond water getting into their wound and keep it on until they have washed their hands.
 Remind the group to keep their hands away from their face and to wash their hands after the activity before eating and drinking. - 2.
-Half fill the white trays with pond water (it might be easier for an adult to do this).
+Half fill the white trays with pond water (it may be easier for an adult to do this).
 Trays should be spaced out, on the ground in the area away from the pond. - 3.
 Now you are ready to dip!
 Pupils should take turns to dip.
 The person dipping should hold the net firmly with two hands and sweep it through the water (not the mud) in a figure of eight motion, turning it so that the net stays open and filling. - 4.
 Raise the net to allow the water to drain out.
-Take the net to the tray, turn it over, push the net inside out and submerge it in the tray. - 5.
-Swish the net in the water to remove any animals caught in it before passing it to the next person in the group for their turn to dip.
+Take the net to the tray, turn it over, push the net inside out and submerge it in the tray.